rackerlabs/docs-cloud-block-storage/rst/dev-guide/overview/index.rst

 For additional information about the Cloud Block Storage service, see the :kc-article:`Cloud Block Storage Overview<cloud-block-storage-overview>`.

 Rackspace welcomes feedback, comments, and bug reports at support@rackspacecloud.com.

+This document describes the features available with API |contract version|.

 .. _OpenStack Block Storage API v1 Reference: http://developer.openstack.org/api-ref-blockstorage-v1.html